tornikegomareli/Talkify/README.md

 ---
 For detailed usage and advanced functionalities, refer to the inline documentation provided within the Talkify class and its extensions.

-# Why ?
-Just to beat my procrastination 😄

-But it really aims to be a comprehensive solution for developers looking to incorporate speech recognition and synthesis into their apps.
-It abstracts away the complexity of the underlying APIs, allowing developers to focus on creating engaging user experiences.

 ## Contribution 🤝

 I will appreciate your contributions!
 Whether you're fixing bugs, improving the documentation, or enhancing the features, I'd love to have your help.
 Here's how you can contribute: